vand3rlinden/vand3rlinden.github.io/content/post/m365-protect-against-aitm-phishing.md

 Tip: When using eligible roles in PIM (Privileged Identity Management), it’s recommended to include an Entra ID group, preferably a dynamic group based on your admin naming convention (e.g., ‘adm’), instead of include roles directly to the Conditional Access Policy.

 ### Require compliant devices
-To ensure that only trusted and compliant devices can access corporate resources, begin by applying these restrictions to admin accounts.
-As mentioned earlier in this blog, accounts with administrative rights are prime targets for attackers.
-Requiring these users to operate only from compliant or Microsoft Entra hybrid joined devices helps minimize the risk of compromise and limits potential exposure.
+To ensure that only trusted and compliant devices can access corporate resources, you may want to start by applying these restrictions to admin accounts.
+As mentioned earlier in this blog, accounts with administrative privileges are prime targets for attackers.
+Requiring these users to operate only from compliant or Microsoft Entra hybrid joined devices helps reduce the risk of compromise and limits potential exposure.

 Why it helps: Blocks attackers using stolen credentials via AiTM phishing, even if they bypass MFA, because their device won’t meet compliance requirements.